bjornbredesen/gnocis/docs/_sources/tutorial.md.txt

 This tutorial assumes that Gnocis has been successfully installed.

 We will use the *Drosophila melanogaster* genome throughout this tutorial.
- * **Either**: Download and unpack the genome sequence to the folder with the tutorial data: ftp://ftp.flybase.net/genomes/Drosophila_melanogaster/dmel_r5.57_FB2014_03/fasta/dmel-all-chromosome-r5.57.fasta.gz
+ * **Either**: Download the genome sequence to the folder with the tutorial data: ftp://ftp.flybase.net/genomes/Drosophila_melanogaster/dmel_r5.57_FB2014_03/fasta/dmel-all-chromosome-r5.57.fasta.gz
- * **Or**: In a Linux terminal, navigate to the folder with the tutorial data, and execute the following command: `wget ftp://ftp.flybase.net/genomes/Drosophila_melanogaster/dmel_r5.57_FB2014_03/fasta/dmel-all-chromosome-r5.57.fasta.gz && gunzip dmel-all-chromosome-r5.57.fasta.gz`
+ * **Or**: In a Linux terminal, navigate to the folder with the tutorial data, and execute the following command: `wget ftp://ftp.flybase.net/genomes/Drosophila_melanogaster/dmel_r5.57_FB2014_03/fasta/dmel-all-chromosome-r5.57.fasta.gz`

 ## Preparing training data using Gnocis